mrmrs/diatonic-type/README.md

 * Illustrates some basic markup examples.
 * Works out of the box.
 (You don't need to add any classes to your markup.)
 * Includes some common oocss utilities.
+* Light-weight to the max: 1.6kb minified / 930b g-zipped.

 ## Getting Started